Development of Windows XP: "Whistler"

-In June 2000, Microsoft began the technical beta testing process.
-Whistler was expected to be made available in "Personal", "Professional", "Server", "Advanced Server", and "Datacenter" editions.
-At PDC on July 13, 2000, Microsoft announced that Whistler would be released during the second half of 2001, and also released the first preview build, 2250.
-The build notably introduced an early version of a new visual styles system along with an interim theme known as "Professional" (later renamed "Watercolor"), and contained a hidden "Start page" (a full-screen page similar to Neptune's "Starting Places") and a hidden, early version of a two-column Start menu design.
-Watercolor was never meant to be the final theme for Whistler; in fact, it has been stated that Microsoft used it as a decoy until they were ready to show Luna.
-Build 2257 featured further refinements to the Watercolor theme, along with the official introduction of the two-column Start menu, and the addition of an early version of Windows Firewall.
+The first preview build of Whistler officially released by Microsoft was build 2250 on July 13, 2000.
+The build notably introduced an early version of a new visual styles system along with an interim theme known as "Professional" (later renamed "Watercolor"), which was the first theme developed to use the visual style system but was never intended to be included in the final release.
+It also contained a hidden "Start page" (a full-screen page similar to Neptune's "Starting Places") and a hidden, early version of a two-column Start menu design.
+At PDC on the same day, Microsoft announced that Whistler would be released during the second half of 2001.
+Build 2257 released on August 24, 2000 featured further refinements to the Watercolor theme, along with the official introduction of the two-column Start menu, and the addition of an early version of Windows Firewall.

-Builds

-Lost builds

-These builds (including the earliest builds) are lost.
-Some are mentioned in the leaked source code.